Map

 Photos

-Blatently poser-fied vanity shot of Ghost and the Cruiser ready to take off for Memphis, TN.
+Blatently Poser-fied vanity shot of Ghost and the Cruiser ready to take off for Memphis, TN.
 Michelle took the photo.

 A crappy photo of the bridge at Aberdeen.
 That’s Maysville, KY on the other side of the river.
 A railroad freight mainline runs on the other side of the river, so I had company all night.
 This photo sucks because I used a disposable camera.
-After the film was developed, I dropped the photos (and my Newton 120 PDA) off the bike on I-96 east of Grand Rapids, MI.
+After the film was developed, I dropped the photos (and my Newton 120 PDA) off the Bike on I-96 east of Grand Rapids, MI.
 Several cars/trucks ran over the photos (and my Newton) before I could retrieve them.
 Instead of scanning the negatives to a Photo-CD, I scanned the abused photos on a flatbed scanner at a local Kinkos Copies.
 Again, this is why this photo sucks.

 The Pyramid is where I saw the exhibit of Titanic aritifacts.
 This photo sucks because I used a disposable camera.
 After the film was developed, I dropped the photos (and my Newton 120 PDA) off the bike on I-96 east of Grand Rapids, MI.
 Several cars/trucks ran over the photos (and my Newton) before I could retrieve them.
 Instead of scanning the negatives to a Photo-CD, I scanned the abused photos on a flatbed scanner at a local Kinkos Copies.
 Again, this is why this photo sucks.